 - Submitting Written Statements: Do not give any recorded or written statements to the insurance company until you are sure about what you're submitting and what the legal effects of those statements are.
 If you're not sure, talk to a personal injury lawyer in your area.

 - Answering Questions: When the insurance company asks you questions, only answer the questions that have been asked.
 Do not voluntarily give information that hasn't been requested.
 It is best to consult with an attorney prior to answering any questions.

 - Telling the Truth: When you're reporting your car accident, stick to the facts of the accident.
 Be careful not to make small talk or exaggerate the facts.

 - Agreeing to Early Settlement Offers: Often, the insurance company will issue a settlement check early on.
 Do not accept an early settlement offer, unless you're confident it's the best offer you'll receive.
-Once you accept the offer, you cannot go back to obtain more compensation.
+Once you accept the offer and sign a settlement, you cannot go back to obtain more compensation.

 What to Expect Next